 This feature should be used if data acquisition software expects data to be ended by closing TCP connection from the client.

 4.4.3.3 Sensors

-This page is where the Sensor Parameters are defined.
+This is the page where the Sensor Parameters are defined.
 Reading 1 is for Temperature, Reading 2 is for Humidity, and Reading 3 is for Dewpoint.